ionciolac/twitter-api/README.md

 # How to start up app - Very important make sure you have installed **gradle** and **docker** where you will start the application

-> clone on your machine
-> open in terminal
+> clone on your machine project and open in terminal project
 ![terminal_twitter_api.png](readme-mg/terminal_twitter_api.png)

 > run command: **gradle build**